instana/terraform-provider-instana/PLUGIN-FRAMEWORK-MIGRATION.md

 ### Recommended Approach: Using Import Blocks (Zero Downtime)

+> **Note**: This approach is **not recommended if you are using Terraform modules**.
+For module-based configurations, use the [Alternative Approach: Using Import CLI Commands](#alternative-approach-using-import-cli-commands-for-module-based-configurations) instead.

 This approach uses Terraform's import blocks to migrate resources without destroying and recreating them, ensuring **zero downtime**.

 > **Important**: After successful migration verification, the `migration/` directory becomes your **main working directory**.
 Keep this folder for ongoing Terraform operations and treat it as your primary workspace going forward.